mvcisback/SSLVC/report/report.md

 \end{aligned}$$

 In figure 8, the scatter plot each class using the first two highest eigenvector from the PCA matrix is shown.
-As you can see the two classes are linearly separable, so we should be able to get high accuracy from our classifier.
+As you can see, the two classes are linearly separable, so we should be able to get high accuracy from our classifier.